MrDalo/frontend-testing-framework/README.md

 **Folder & File Structure**
 Store cross-browser tests into `/tests/cross-browser-tests/` folder.
-Name you test case file like `<name-of-test>.cross-browser.test.ts`.
+Name you test case file like `<name-of-test>.cross-browser.test.tsx`.

 **How to Run**